Shopify/hydrogen/.changeset/spicy-cobras-sniff.md

 '@shopify/cli-hydrogen': patch
 ---

-Fix peer dependencies across packages.
+Fix how peer dependencies are resolved.